Hand tipping in process in Santa Croce, Italy.

 TANNING & EMBOSSING

-The process starts with cowhide that’s tanned to a base colour—in this case, our ruby-red Tamarillo hue.
-Each skin is then individually embossed through a press with custom metal plates from a library of over 3000 patterns.
+The process starts with cowhide tanned to a base colour.
+Each skin is then individually embossed through a press using custom metal plates—selected from a library of over 3,000 patterns.

 The tipping process is painted by hand in Santa Croce, Italy